softwaremill/bootzooka/devtips.md

 ## Useful sbt commands

+* `renameProject` - replace Bootzooka with your custom name and adjust scala package names
 * `compile` - compile the whole project
 * `test` - run all the tests
 * `project <sub-project-name>` - switch context to the given sub-project, then all the commands will be execute only for